React Native Course 2026

 How to run a React Native app on a device

 You can test your app on your iOS device by connecting it to your computer.
 Navigate to the ios folder and open the .xcworkspace file (you can right-click the folder and select "Reveal in Finder", then open the .xcworkspace file).
+If you don't have one yet, register for an Apple Developer account by following the instructions provided.
+Once Xcode is open, go to the Signing & Capabilities tab.
+Select a development team, and Xcode will handle the signing automatically.

-Select the device you want to run the app: Product > destination > iOS device > the device you want
+Product > destination > iOS device > the device you want

 You can run the app either from Xcode or from the terminal.
 Just make sure to plug your phone into your computer.